 Gatwick - Belfast (Cargo) 1st June

 A total of 18 Comet were flying in Dan Air colours in 1976. they were complimented by 14 BAC 1-11, 6 Boeing 727 (up one) Four Boeing 707 and 11 HS 748.
 Together those aircraft carried a record 2,846,000 passengers.
 Early in January the second engineering base was opened at Manchester.
 It would service the company's HS 748s and BAC 1-11s.
-British Airways had been formed in 1973, following a merge with BOAC and BEA.
+British Airways which had been formed in 1973, following a merge with BOAC and BEA continued to protest at any new route applications the independants applied for.
 The new government had relaxed some of the aviation legislation.
-Finally the government abolished the minimum fares on charter flights.
-It had been tried with success in previous years over the Winter programme with a slight reduction.
-Now there was no minimum all year round on any route.
-Of course all Tour Operators were bonded with ATOL and ABTA and all airlines were licenced with the CAA so no one foresaw a massive reduction.
-In any case the rules did not apply to discounting.
+Finally,under pressure abolished the minimum fares on charter flights was abolished.
+It had been tried with success in previous years over the Winter programme with a slight reduction in fares.
+Now there was no minimum all year round fare on any route.
+Of course all Tour Operators were bonded with ATOL and ABTA and all airlines were licenced with the CAA so no one foresaw any problems arising.
+The new rules did not apply to discounting.
 If a holiday was advertised in a brochure at, say, £70; it could not be reducted at any time that season.
-The scheduled service network grew, but the charter division saw substantial growth with Israel now a regular destination.
-Two new ideas emerged from the new laws.
-Whilst it was not allowed to discount, an innovation saw "Allocated On Arrival" accomodation.
-For example.
-The Tour Operator could sell holidays to a destination at it's agreed price.
-If a hotel had not met up to expectations and as not selling, the Tour Operator could offer clients the choice of being given accomodation when they arrived at the airport.
+Dan - Air's scheduled service network grew, but the charter division saw substantial growth with Israel added a regular destination.
+Two new initiatives emerged from the new laws; Whilst Tour Operators were not allowed to discount on brochure prices, the first innovation saw "Allocated On Arrival" accomodation - The Tour Operator could sell holidays to a destination at it's agreed price.
+Tour Operators could then, as the name implies, put guests in hotels that had spare capacity.
+This could be a higher star rating or a lower one.
+Lucky holiday makers could find themselves with a holiday that could cost a great deal more.
+They would only find the name of their accomodation at the destination airport.
 If they did not know where they were staying, how could they know if they had been given a discount or not?
-This saw a huge boost in Dan Air's charters.
+This led to a huge boost in Dan - Air's charter flights.
 The second, equally innovative idea was "Seat Only".
-This was the holy grail of UK aviation.
-Only scheduled airlnes could offer flights as a stand alone service.
+This was the one ruling that worried that National carriers the most.
+Until now, only flghts that operated as a scheduled service could sell flight only tickets.
 All charters had to offer accomodation.
 As the 1970s had progressed people became more affluent and had started to purchase holiday homes, time shares and began renting privately through newspaper lets.
-To get around this the Tour Operator handed out accomodation vouchers with these deals.
-The accomodation was pretty grim.
+To get around this, the Tour Operators handed out accomodation vouchers with these seat only deals.
+The accomodation provided was of the lowest standard.
 Usually in hostels or shared dormitories.
 Only on a few occasions did people actually use them.
-One person complained officially that the accomodation was absent and got a refund.
+One person complained officially that the accomodation provided did not exist he was provided with a refund.
 The small print on bookings and brochures pointed out that the accomodation was poor and it was entirely up to the ticket holder if they used it or not.
 British Airways reacted furiously.
 They saw it as further erosion of their territory.
-British Caledonian had returned to the charter market following the substantial downturn in recent years.
-It had spent the last few years pioneering itself and rubbishing charter carriers.
-Now it wanted to muscle in on the market again.
-In Dan Air's case further progress was made with the awarding of a Ministry of Defence contract from Gatwick to Gibraltar.
+British Caledonian had returned to the charter market following the substantial downturn in it's own scheduled network in recent years.
+Caledonian had spent the last few years boasting about it's own service and rubbishing charter carriers.
+Some of B Cal's routes had become unworkable, in particular it's Tripoli service.
+Now it wanted a piece of the charter market again.
+In Dan - Air's case further progress was made with the awarding of a Ministry of Defence contract from Gatwick to Gibraltar.

 Bristol - Cardiff - Leeds - Glasgow service commenced with HS 748s - 6th January